WJOchman/KRECIC/README.md

+# KRECIC (Knowledge and Robotics Educational Companion for Interactive Computing)
-# Individual Final Year Project | Design and Development of a Modular Educational Wheeled Robot for Educational Usage
+## Design and Development of a Modular Wheeled Robot for Educational Usage

 This project has been developed as part of a university course requirement.
 It aims to demonstrate the application of learned concepts in a practical setting.